Rahazan/PrologAssignments/ker2/report/report.md

 ----
 ##Assignment 2-1: Probalistic representation and reasoning (and burglars)

-1. Done.
+1 .
+See image below.

-2. We do not know the probabilities of the alarm going off given both earthquake and burglar, so we decided to add intermediate nodes and a noisy OR function for the alarm node.
+2 .
+We do not know the probabilities of the alarm going off given both earthquake and burglar, so we decided to add intermediate nodes and a noisy OR function for the alarm node.

 ![Network](network.png)

-3. We added the coresponding conditional probability tables in the same image, next to the nodes of the Bayesian network.
+3 .
+We added the coresponding conditional probability tables in the same image, next to the nodes of the Bayesian network.

-4. See `alarmbk.ail` for the full file.
+4 .
 Specifying the probabilities of `Earthquake` and `Burglar` was relatively straightforward.

 ```